ItotiaHarrison/Bot-Battlr/README.md

 ## Instructions
-To start, run `npm install && npm start` to get the app up and running.
+To start, run `npm install && npm start` to get the app up and running, this will also spin up a json server on port 3000.
 Follow along with these steps, making sure to read all of the instructions before beginning to code.

 #### 1. Fetching Bots

-Work on fetching data from this API: https://bot-battler-api.herokuapp.com/api/v1/bots.
+Work on fetching data from this API: http://localhost:3000/bots.
 The response should contain an array of bot objects that are structured as follows:

   ```json
     {